 Premium and Enterprise customers have the ability to push any of their streams on Livestream to Facebook Live or YouTube Live, allowing for higher potential viewership with lower effort.

 Important: Customers wishing to do this should ensure they are using an encoder that supports this feature.

 To enable this feature, log in to your Livestream account and navigate to your Organization settings.
 Choose the Simulcast tab.

 Click below for step-by-step instructions for each provider.

 Click the blue Add button that corresponds with Facebook to connect your Facebook account to your Livestream organization.

 Important: Due to Facebook Terms of Service restrictions, it is not possible to use Facebook Live for Livestream and use YouTube or a Custom Destination at the same time.
 You must choose one or the other.

-Show Advanced Settings reveals additional Facebook options, such as Facebook embedding and Continuous Streaming.
+Show Advanced Settings reveals additional Facebook options.

 Make sure your event is published and not in draft mode.
 Otherwise it will not simulcast to Facebook.

 Now if you go live to your event, the stream will also appear on Facebook.